People love sugar.

 Researchers at the University of Minnesota have found that sugary foods cause a chemical effect in the brains of animals similar to addictive drugs such as cocaine, whether this reaction constitutes a technical addiction is debatable.【3】

 That’s why removing added sugar from your diet can indeed significantly improve your health, which we will further discuss later on.
-First, we should discuss everything you need to know involving this diet, starting with what food to eat.
+First, let’s see how to start the no sugar diet.

 10 Tips How to Start a No Sugar Diet?